 HOW TO ENTER – SUBMISSION RULES & GUIDELINES

-The contest is open to individuals or teams of interested persons over the age of 18 in any part of the world.
+The contest is open to individuals or teams of interested persons, both men and women, and people with disabilities, over the age of 18 in any part of the world.
 Contest entries may be submitted by an individual or by a group of any size.
 In the case of group submission, one prize will be awarded to the entire group as a whole.

 You can use animated videos in many different ways, from simple typography animations to animated illustrations, flat icons, even full character animation videos.